zth/rescript-relay/reason-relay-documentation/docs/unions.md

 ## Unions in RescriptRelay

-Since ReasonML's type system is quite different to Flow/TypeScript, working with unions is different in RescriptRelay compared to regular Relay.
+Since ReScripts type system is quite different to Flow/TypeScript, working with unions is different in RescriptRelay compared to regular Relay.
 In RescriptRelay, every union is _unwrapped to a polymorphic variant_.

 Let's clarify this with an example.
 Imagine this GraphQL schema: